 The mission of the Office of Student Affairs is to be a vital student resource as students journey through their academic or career track.
-This office offers a variety of crucial services specific to ensuring students persist to graduation.
+This office offers a variety of crucial services specific to ensuring students persist, graduate, and join the workforce or transfer to a four-year university.
 The Office of Student Affairs is equally committed to an inclusive campus where all students are given equal and equitable access to opportunities for success.